-Be a crime to miss this Diamond of a 1980s TV Movie Pairing…
+Be a crime to miss this diamond of a 1980s TV Movie pairing…

 CARTIER AFFAIR (1984) | Official Trailer, Multicom Entertainment and photos © NBC

-One of the many things I love about Darlin’ Husband is that he likes 1980s TV
+One of the many things I love about Darlin Husband is that he likes 1980s TV

 Both these 1980s big names were on a wee break from their respective roles, a Knight Rider (1982-86) part for him and Dynasty (1981-89) role for her.
 Sadly, with blink and miss it moments from Telly Savalas.
-Also spotted in the film, a bunch of recognisable faces that you’d only recall their names and career after checking them out on IMDb including Charles Napier and Ed Lauter.
+Also spotted in the film are a bunch of recognisable faces that you’d only recall their names and career after checking them out on IMDb including Charles Napier and Ed Lauter.

 The Cartier Affair tells of con man Curtis Taylor (David Hasselhoff) who is in jail with a bunch of 80s extras who look like they’ve been incarcerated for their haircuts alone.
 With the Hoff kinda sporting that same haircut, I’ve known for years.
 All the prisoners are fans of glamorous star Cartier Rand (Joan Collins) watching and enjoying her appearances on the telly.